qwacko/pb_plus/README.md

 - `schemaDir` (string): Directory where JSON schema files are stored.
 Default is `./pb_schema`.
 - `table` (string): Database table used for storing schema information.
 Default is `_schema`.
 - `viewRule` (bool): Restrict schema viewing to authorized users only.
 Default is `true`.
-- 'schema' (array): An array of schema objects.
+- `schema` (array): An array of schema objects.
 Each object has the following parameters:
   - `filename` (string): File name of the schema file.
   - `table` (string): Table name to validate against.
   - `column` (string): Column name to validate against.